fading hyperpigmentation

 MY EVENING SKINCARE ROUTINE FOR FADING HYPERPIGMENTATION (PIH)

-1. Cleanse my face – This is most often simple oil cleansing with argan oil or using a gentle cleanser.
+1. Cleanse my face – This is most often simple oil cleansing with MCT oil or using a gentle cleanser.

 Related: Simple Oil Cleansing Method (Step-By-Step Guide)